ctu-mrs/ros2_examples/README.md

   This finds the relevant generated C++ code from ``AddressBook.msg`` and allows your target to link against it.

   You may have noticed that this step was not necessary when the interfaces being used were from a package that was built separately.
 This CMake code is only     required when you want to use interfaces in the same package as the one in which they are used.
 [Source](https://docs.ros.org/en/foxy/Tutorials/Single-Package-Define-And-Use-Interface.html#link-against-the-interface)

+## General Tips
+The API documentation of `rclcpp` and `rclpy` is hard to find.
+It is [here for Humble `rclcpp`](http://docs.ros.org/en/humble/p/rclcpp/generated/index.html) and [here for Rolling `rclpy`](https://docs.ros.org/en/rolling/p/rclpy/rclpy.html) (I didn't find version-specific documentation of `rclpy`).

+%% *Note*: The API documentation unfortunately sucks.
+Do not rely on it.
+A lot of the features are poorly or not at all documented.
+For example, the
+%% ``` C++
+%% bool get_parameter(const std::string &name, rclcpp::Parameter &parameter) const
+%% ```
+%% function can throw a `rclcpp::exceptions::InvalidParameterTypeException` if the declared and loaded parameter types mismatch, which is not documented, but can crash your code.